dleahcodes/dleahcodes/README.md

 💬 Ask me about...HTML and CSS.

-📫 How to reach me...📧 to leahfemi@gmail.com
+📫 How to reach me...📧 to leahfemi@gmail.com or via my social media links above.

 😄 Pronouns...

-⚡️ Fun fact...I'm a foodie through and through, so watching food videos on Youtube is a favourite pastime.
-I also love animals! 🐕‍🦺🐕‍😻🐕‍
+⚡️ Fun fact...I'm a foodie through and through, so watching food videos on Youtube is a favourite pastime. </br> I also love animals! 🐕‍🦺🐕‍😻🐕‍

 ## 🛠 Skills